Sabra Health Care REIT (NASDAQ:SBRA) Updates FY 2021 Earnings Guidance

-Sabra Health Care REIT (NASDAQ:SBRA) updated its FY 2021 earnings guidance on Monday.
+Sabra Health Care REIT (NASDAQ:SBRA) issued an update on its FY 2021 earnings guidance on Monday morning.
 The company provided earnings per share guidance of $1.510-$1.530 for the period.
 The company issued revenue guidance of -.

 Sabra Health Care REIT Company Profile